LucasDelfino92/morrowindsharp/mw++order.md

 - Morrowind Anti-Cheese.ESP
 - MDMD - More Deadly Morrowind Denizens.ESP
 - MDMD - Creatures Add-On.ESP
-- MDMD + Adamantium Armor Integrated Patch.ESP
-- There Can Be Only One (Alt Fyr 2).ESP
+- There Can Be Only One.ESP
 - There Can Be Only One + MDMD Patch.ESP
 - Beware the Sixth House.ESP
 - tribunal rebalance.ESP